infiniteflight/infiniteflight-docs/getting-started-guide/pilot-user-interface/fly-screen.md

+8. The [Ground Services](/guide/getting-started-guide/pilot-user-interface/ground-services) button contains any applicable services that can be provided to the aircraft such as pushback and connecting jet bridges

-8. The [Systems](/guide/getting-started-guide/pilot-user-interface/systems#systems) button contains miscellaneous actions such as opening doors or push back, electrics, lights, signs and engine start
+8. The [Systems](/guide/getting-started-guide/pilot-user-interface/systems#systems) button contains miscellaneous actions such as opening doors, electrics, lights, signs and engine start